Yo-yo club: Hull City

-Hull City have been promoted to the Premier League in 2008, 2013 and 2016, with relegations to the Championship in 2010, 2015 and 2017.
+Hull City have been promoted to the Premier League in 2008, 2013, 2016 and 2026, with relegations to the Championship in 2010, 2015 and 2017.

 Leicester City

 Leicester City had three separate spells in the Premier League between 1994 and 2004.
 The second lasted six years (1996 to 2002), but the other two only one year each (1994–95 and 2003–04).
 After each of the first two relegations they returned to the Premier League after only one season, but after being relegated in 2004, they were out of the top flight for ten seasons, until their promotion in 2014.
 In 2008, they were relegated to League One (the old Third Division) for the first time, but they were promoted back to the Championship at the first attempt.
 The team eventually was promoted back to the Premier League in 2013–14, making a total of five promotions and three relegations in 20 years.
 They remained in the Premier League since their last promotion, including winning the title in 2015–16, the first league trophy victory for Leicester, however they were once again relegated at the conclusion of the 2022–23 season, returning to the Premier League for the 2024–25 season having finished first in the Championship.
-Their yoyo form resumed when they suffered another relegation to the Championship in April 2025.
+Their yoyo form resumed when they suffered another relegation to the Championship in April 2025; they suffered a second relegation to League One in April 2026.